github/docs/content/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.md

 {% data variables.product.pat_generic_caps %}s are intended to access {% data variables.product.company_short %} resources on behalf of yourself.
 To access resources on behalf of an organization, or for long-lived integrations, you should use a {% data variables.product.prodname_github_app %}.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps)."

+{% data reusables.user-settings.token_access_capabilities %} For example, a {% data variables.product.pat_generic %} can be configured with an `admin:org` scope, but if the owner of the token is not an organization owner, the token will not give administrative access to the organization.

 {% ifversion pat-v2 %}

 ### Types of {% data variables.product.pat_generic %}s